gem5/website/_pages/contributing.md

 same line, with the closing bracket on its own line (e.g., `for (...) {\n ... \n}\n`).
 There should be a space between the condition(s) and the opening bracket.
+* C++ access modifies must be indented by two spaces, with method/variables defined within indented by four spaces.

 Below is a simple toy example of how a class should be formatted: